HerrMotz/bachelor-thesis/publication/main.typ

   May $f_x in I$, then any IRI $i in I$ with a prefix can be written as $i = f_x u$ and $u in Sigma^*$.
 Technically, a valid RDF prefix could, for example, be written without a trailing slash, causing basic concatenation to produce an invalid IRI.
 For the purposes of this work, I consider the basic concatenation to work like the concatenation algorithmm for URIs specified in #link("https://www.ietf.org/rfc/rfc3986.txt")[RFC3986], if necessary.
 ]

+#todo[
+Note that the same property can be used in multiple qualifiers on the same statement ]

 #definition[
   Let $G$ be an RDF graph, $s in I$ be a specific subject,#sym.space.med
   $Q:= { f_bold(q) u | u in Sigma^*}, Q subset I$ a set of qualifier IRIs with $q_i in Q$,#sym.space.med